 - Even off-duty Assassins will talk about inhumation rather than murder.

 - Near the end of an episode of The Sopranos, Tony tells a guy that a job might involve "getting messy.
 Real wet work."
 The FBI agents listening prick up their ears, only to realize a few seconds later he's asking someone to fix his burst water heater.

-- In an episode of The Wire, a gangbanger talks on the phone about "capping his dawg's ass".
+- A gangbanger talks on the phone about "capping his dawg's ass".
 The police bring him in on murder charges, only to realize that he was talking about putting down an actual dog.